craigbalding/pubcrawl/README.md

 - Metadata about the scraping session (URL, user agent, screen size, etc.)
 - Captured responses matching the specified URL pattern
 - Error summary (Cloudflare protection encounters, missing content errors, other errors)

+In minimal mode, the output is a summary including:
+- Number of responses captured
+- Total bytes received
+- A brief summary of each response (URL, status, content length)

 ## Questions?
 Bug reports?